flag of England French flag Accessibility Home Site Map Skiptocontent Contact Bookings Tours Travel Guide Visa Search

 (3)

-UN Vandalism:
+UN Vandalism

 UN workers vandalise priceless prehistoric art paintings

+We all hear about UNESCO, World Heritage, and United Nations as terms associated with "preservation", "good" and "order", just as mother United Nations herself is supposed to be!
+Look away.
 Well, it is baffling to know that prehistoric pictures from the Western Sahara, including those of buffaloes and elephants, have been vandalised and defaced by United Nations peacekeepers - specifically by the personnel attached to the UN mission, known by its French acronym, Minurso .
-One of the worst sites hit is Lajuad ( "the Devil Mountain" ) - a place shrouded with mystery and history.
-To read more about this, please visit the Times Online arts and entertainment page.
+One of the worst sites hit is Lajuad ("the Devil Mountain" ) - a place shrouded with mystery and history.

 (4)

-Looting The Sahara:
+Looting The Sahara

 For further details and for other, more disturbing, related news, see: "Looting the Sahara: The material, intellectual and social implications of the destruction of cultural heritage", by Jeremy Keenan, in The Journal Of North African Studies, Volume 10, Issue 3 & 4, September 2005, pages 471 - 489.
 Look around the other issues of the journal for more devastating stories about the desecration of Saharan prehistoric art.